joelanford/declcfg/README.md

 # declcfg

-`declcfg` is a small toolkit that implements several useful idempotent functions for DC-based packages:
+`declcfg` is a small toolkit that implements several useful idempotent functions for DC-based packages

 ## Install